-(For June, which is designated LGBTQ Pride Month, Q Voice News will feature a series of first-person essays under the theme What Pride Means To Me.
-This article is written by queer Khmer activist Hunny Hach.
+(For June, which is designated LGBTQ Pride Month, Q Voice News features a series of first-person essays under the theme What Pride Means To Me.
+(Click the link to read other essays) This article is written by queer Khmer activist Hunny Hach.
 Happy Pride.)

 What Pride Means To Me: I’m queer and I’m Khmer